 And yet we love being Catholic, treasure the meaning of our faith, our rich tradition, its beauty, and the great cloud of witnesses we join in worship.
-We are rightfully proud of the Church's commitment to Catholic organizations who faithfully and quietly meet the needs of the world's poor, displaced, and disadvantaged.
-We are the Catholics who have stayed, celebrating, ministering, praying, and committing ourselves, through the roles and responsibilities conferred on us on the day of our Baptism, to Word, to Sacrament, and to Service.
+We are Catholics who have stayed, celebrating, ministering, praying, and committing ourselves, through the roles and responsibilities conferred on us on the day of our Baptism, to Word, to Sacrament, and to Service.